Sylvia W. Houghteling

 Teaching Interests

-Sylvia Houghteling teaches undergraduate and graduate-level courses that engage with the intercultural connections and conditions of exploitation forged by art objects in the early modern period; theories of ornament; the history of the textile medium; and the visual arts and material culture of South Asia.
+Sylvia Houghteling teaches undergraduate and graduate-level courses that study art objects in the context of the intercultural connections and conditions of exploitation of the early modern period; theories of ornament; the history of the textile medium; tapestry; and the visual arts and material culture of South Asia.

 Selected Publications